aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setasmultiobjective.rst

 GMP::Column::SetAsMultiObjective
 ================================

-The procedure :aimms:func:`GMP::Column::SetAsMultiObjective` sets a column as one of the multi-objectives of a generated mathematical program, thereby creating a multi-objective optimization problem.
+| The procedure :aimms:func:`GMP::Column::SetAsMultiObjective` sets a column as one
+  of the multi-objectives of a generated mathematical program, thereby creating a multi-objective optimization problem.
+|
+| Lexicographic (or hierarchical) multi-objective optimization will optimize for the
+  different objectives in the mathematical program one step at a time, in priority order.

 .. code-block:: aimms